-Many drivers believe that these rules are draconian and will hit their livelihoods.
+Some drivers believe that these rules are draconian and will hit their livelihoods.
 But others and the public generally agree that this strict approach helps to keep customers safer.
-In fact, many other professional drivers will lose their professional drivers licence with less than the standard number of penalty points on their record.
-Some are limited to gaining just three points on their licence (such as Eddie Stobart HGV drivers and many emergency service drivers).
-So an allowance of up to nine points may seem rather generous in comparison.
+In fact, many other professional drivers will lose their professional drivers licence with less than the standard number of endorsements on their record.
+Some are limited to gaining just three penalty points on their licence (such as Eddie Stobart HGV drivers and many emergency service drivers).

 These rules may also benefit the taxi community in other ways by effectively ‘weeding out’ drivers who flout the law not just once by accident (such as a single 3-point speeding fine) but several times.
 And that will reassure the public that they’re getting into a car being driven by someone who takes a little more care on the road – which can only be a good thing for the trade’s reputation in general.

-What traffic offences can lead to penalty points?
+What traffic offences can lead to penalty points from the DVLA?